NodeScriptLang/guides/src/faqs/README.md

 Attributes of a JSON object can also be instantly accessed via the click and drag function.
 Whereas with conventional coding, the data would need to be filtered and manipulated, with NodeScript this is a single click.

 ![Instant data](./images/FAQs/instantinfo.gif)

+---

+### Do I need to install any software to use NodeScript?

+No, NodeScript requires no dependencies, configuration, or installation and runs directly in your browser.

+---

+### How do I sign in to NodeScript?

+You can sign in through GitHub authentication.
+Just click on the sign-in option on the landing page and authorize NodeScript to access your GitHub account.

+---

+### What is a node in NodeScript?

+Nodes are the fundamental building blocks of a graph in NodeScript.
+Comparable to functions, they perform specific logic based on their inputs to produce outputs.
+Nodes can be connected using sockets to form more complex logic flows.

+---

+### How are nodes categorized in NodeScript?

+Nodes in NodeScript are of two types - Standard Library nodes, which are fixed-function nodes provided by NodeScript, and Modules, which are essentially other graphs that can be called upon to perform their specific logic.

+---

+### What are modules in NodeScript?

+Modules in NodeScript allow users to call other graphs that perform their unique logic.
+Essentially, modules enable one graph to utilize the logic and functions of another, promoting a modular design approach.

+---

+### How do variables work in NodeScript?

+In NodeScript, variables are dynamic entities that can store data.
+They can be used to hold temporary data, define certain configurations, or be used as parameters in functions.

+---

+### How do I navigate the NodeScript dashboard?

+The dashboard provides an overview of the selected workspace.
+It has a three-container design: the left container displays workspace details, the center container shows content from the workspace navigation, and the right container provides detailed information on the selected item.

+---

+### Can I access multiple workspaces in NodeScript?

+Yes, you can choose from any available workspace you have access to using the dropdown menu on the dashboard.

+---

+### What is the significance of the home icon on the dashboard?

+The home icon in the top right of the dashboard allows you to return to or refresh the workspace.

+---

+### Why should I choose NodeScript over traditional coding?

+NodeScript offers real-time results, scalable speed, atomic (modular) design, instant work and deployment, automated API calls, and is accessible to developers of all skill levels.

+---

+### What kind of support or collaboration features does NodeScript offer for team projects?

+NodeScript provides a collaborative environment, allowing multiple users to work on projects simultaneously and share their workflows.

+---